-As a benefit to our clients, we offer a useful feature on some of our checking account products called an Overdraft Privilege.
-With this Overdraft Privilege, we may pay your non-sufficient-funds (NSF) checks, recurring debits, automated clearinghouse transactions, and overdraft fees up to a pre-approved limit.
+As a benefit to our clients, we offer a useful feature on some of our checking account products – an Overdraft Privilege.
+With this Overdraft Privilege, we pay your non-sufficient-funds (NSF) checks, recurring debits, automated clearinghouse transactions, ATM withdrawals, one-time debit card purchases, in-person transactions, other electronic debits, and overdraft fees up to a pre-approved limit.

 This feature will save you time, and the additional fees charged by many other companies.
 Unless you expressly opt in to expanded coverage for the Overdraft Privilege, one-time debit card purchases and ATM withdrawals will not be covered.
 We encourage you to keep careful records and practice good account management.
 This will help to avoid initiating items without sufficient funds and incurring the resulting fees.